anyicomplex/gdx-svmhelper/README.md

 # gdx-graalhelper
 Experimental helper for [libGDX](https://libgdx.com/) to build [GraalVM](https://www.graalvm.org/) native-image.
-**Note: This library is now beta version, should has some bugs and cannot provide any guarantee of success build.
+**Note: This library is now beta version, should has some bugs and cannot provide any guarantee of success build.**

-Current supports libGDX v1.10.0 LWJGL3 backend only, and do not support any libGDX extension.**
+## Current state
+- Support of LWJGL3 backend v1.10.0
+- Support of MOE backend (third-party)
+- Support of libGDX official extensions (working in progress)

 ## Examples
 https://github.com/anyicomplex/gdx-native-image-example